Does Neosporin help acne?

 Cocoa butter.
 Cottonseed oil.
 Olive oil.
 White petrolatum.
 They’re all super moisturizing.
 Their job is to create a barrier on the skin that slows down water loss, keeping it hydrated for longer.

 The bad news: they can clog pores.
 Do you really want to slather them all over your acne?!

-The real problem is that it helps comedogenic ingredients clog your pores.
-White petrolatum creates a protective barrier on the skin that traps everything – water, creams and whatever else is on your skin – underneath it.
+Plus, it’s not comedogenic in itself.
+But it helps comedogenic ingredients clog your pores.
+The barrier it creates traps everything – water, creams and whatever else is on your skin – underneath your skin.

 Trapping water is good.
 It hydrates your skin.
 Trapping cocoa butter isn’t good.
 It’s a recipe for more breakouts.